GovTechSG/govtech-free-access/eligibility.md

 ## Eligibility check

-To  quickly check if you’re eligible for the Product Development Tools, you can use this service: [**go.gov.sg/product-dev-tools-eligibility**](https://go.gov.sg/product-dev-tools-eligibility).
+To  quickly check if you’re eligible, you can use this service: [**go.gov.sg/product-dev-tools-eligibility**](https://go.gov.sg/product-dev-tools-eligibility).

-If you are eligible, the tool will display the *Function* you are part of.
+If you're eligible, the tool will display the Function you belong to.

 | Function | Role | Tools |
 |---|---|--|